vsmid/rudimentary/README.md

 * Add ApiDoc - read OpenApi - added very basic opinionated extension
 * Add Tracing - read OpenTracing
 * Finish tests and README docs
-* Create test utilities (see Context tests for creating mock context)
-* Add Array as new content type - Json content type can currently handle it but this will some refactor to be more efficient.
-Consider giving Json inferred type?
 * More validation constraint definitions and implementations
 * JDBC - use HikariCP - basic impl, done.
 * Add fallback, bulkead, retry, backpressure handlers.